 Then he sent messengers to Balaam the son of Beor at Pethor, which is near the River in the land of the sons of his people, to call him, saying: “Look, a people has come from Egypt.
 See, they cover the face of the earth, and are settling next to me!
 Therefore please come at once, curse this people for me, for they are too mighty for me.
 Perhaps I shall be able to defeat them and drive them out of the land, for I know that he whom you bless is blessed, and he whom you curse is cursed.”

 a.
-He sent messengers to Balaam the son of Beor at Pethor: A man named Balaam suddenly appears in the Book of Numbers.
-We do not know how he came to be estimated as a prophet or a man with spiritual powers, but Balak certainly knew his reputation.
+He sent messengers to Balaam the son of Beor at Pethor: A man named Balaam suddenly appears in Numbers.
+We do not know how he came to be regarded as a prophet or a man with spiritual powers, but king Balak certainly knew Balaam’s reputation.

-i.
-As the account continues, it will be clear that Balaam has a knowledge of the true God, the God of Israel, not of some vague, demonic spiritual connection (such as the specific mention of the Lord in Numbers 22:8).
-How he came to know the true God is unclear; he is (in this regard) like Melchizedek (Genesis 14:18) and Jethro (Exodus 18), men who were not Israelites, but came to some knowledge of the true God.
+iii.
+As the account continues, it will be clear that Balaam had some knowledge of the true God, the God of Israel, that went beyond a vague, demonic spiritual connection (such as the specific mention of the LORD in Numbers 22:8).
+How Balaam came to know the true God is unclear; he was (in this regard) like Melchizedek (Genesis 14:18) and Jethro (Exodus 18), men who were not Israelites, but they came to some true knowledge of the true God.

 i.
 Balaam was known as a mighty man in spiritual things.
 As far as Balak was concerned, when Balaam cursed or blessed a man or a people, it came to pass.